skeezerbean/SPP-LegionV2-Management/README.md

 This tool can also update the **config.wtf** file in your WOW client configuration to make sure it matches with the rest of the configuration, assuming that this tool can access the folder/file.
 If you run your WOW Client from another PC, then you may need to set this manually to match the **[LoginREST.ExternalAddress]** from the **bnetserver.conf**, otherwise you may have trouble with your WOW client contacting the server.
 These addresses can be changed by using the **[Set IP]** button, and it can update the entries automatically

 If there is a problem, you can use the **[Set Defaults]** button to pull the wow config fresh from the local template files. **This will overwrite all previous settings** for the Bnet and World config files.
-You'd need to set the **[Game.Build.Version]** again, and possibly the IP if hosting outside of the local server.

-Otherwise this tool cannot connect to the Database to check/update any settings there.
-If the error says similar to **[not allowed to connect to this MySQL server]** then you're probably running this on a different computer or the database isn't running.
+If you see an error similar to **[not allowed to connect to this MySQL server]** then you're probably running this on a different computer or the database isn't running.
 Run it from the SPP server (while the database server is running).

-Once you've finished making any changes, hit the **[Save/Export]** button to export the current settings to the bnetserver.conf and worldserver.conf files.
-Make sure to set the folders for your SPP LegionV2 folder, and your WOW Client folder in the **[General App Settings]** tab.
+---

 To begin - Make sure the SPP Database is running